WordPress Limit Login Attempts: How to do it?

 Your website needs the most comprehensive security to protect it from the constant attacks it faces everyday.

-You’ve probably noticed a lot of failed login attempts on your WordPress site.
-You probably suspect that your site is facing a brute-force login attack by bots.
+If you’ve noticed a lot of failed login attempts on your WordPress site, your site is facing a brute-force login attack by bots.
 Brute force attacks to log into a site involve systematically trying every possible combination of usernames and passwords until the correct one is found.

-1. [RECOMMENDED] Limit login attempts in WordPress using a comprehensive security plugin
+1. [RECOMMENDED] Limit login attempts in WordPress with a firewall plugin

-MalCare is a multifaceted security plugin known for its ease of use and comprehensive suite of features, including limiting login attempts.
-Just sign up, add your URL and immediately put the limit logins feature into effect.
-Here are the steps to do so:
+MalCare is a login security plugin known for its ease of use and comprehensive suite of features which includes robust WordPress limit login attempts controls, Just sign up, add your URL and immediately put the limit logins feature into effect.

-- Test the login limit: Now it’s time to ensure that it functions as intended.
+Once installed, test the login limit.
 Attempt to log in incorrectly 10 times and as quickly as possible.
-Understand what it looks like to be locked out by MalCare.
-Then, use reCAPTCHA to sign back in.
+You’ll see what it looks like to be locked out by MalCare.

 Why do we recommend MalCare?

-2. Limit login attempts in WordPress using a dedicated plugin
+2. Limit login attempts in WordPress using a dedicated limit login attempts plugin

 If you’re in search of a highly customizable plugin to fortify your WordPress login security, the Limit Login Attempts Reloaded plugin is a good choice.
 This straightforward yet powerful tool is designed to excel at one thing—enhancing your login protection.